Paws of Fury: The Legend of Hank

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Hank makes the active choice to commit to samurai training under Jimbo, despite having no natural talent, believing he can become the hero the village needs., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Hank successfully defends the village against Ika Chu's initial attack using trickery and luck rather than skill.
+The analysis reveals that this crucial beat False victory: Hank successfully defends the village against Ika Chu's initial attack using trickery and luck rather than skill.
 The villagers celebrate him as a hero, but he knows he's a fraud - stakes are raised as Ika Chu vows revenge., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Hank realizes that being a hero isn't about skill or approval - it's about courage and heart.
 He understands the theme: his worth comes from within.
 He chooses to return and fight for the village even if they don't want him, synthesizing Jimbo's lessons with his own authentic spirit., demonstrating the transformation achieved throughout the journey.